occlum/occlum/README.md

 Occlum is a *memory-safe*, *multi-process* library OS (LibOS) for [Intel SGX](https://software.intel.com/en-us/sgx).
 As a LibOS, it enables *unmodified* applications to run on SGX, thus protecting the confidentiality and integrity of user workloads transparently.

-Compared to existing LibOSes for SGX, Occlum has following salient features:
+Compared to existing LibOSes for SGX, Occlum has the following salient features:

   * **Efficient multitasking.** The LibOS has a complete and efficient multi-process support, including fast process creation, low-cost IPC, shared OS services (e.g., encrypted file systems).
   * **Fault isolation.** The crash of one user process cannot crash the LibOS or other user processes, which is good for security and robustness.